Top tips for a green 2019

 It's easy to be green - not only are you helping to look after our fragile planet, but it can often save you money as well.
 If you're looking for some inspiration on how to be more green in 2019, then here are some of our top tips:

-- Love Food Hate Waste: In 2015 UK households threw away £13 million of edible food.
-The organisation Love Food Hate Waste is the leading organisation tackling this problem.
-Its website has a wealth of information about how you can reduce food waste through simple behaviours such as writing meal plans and shopping lists, correct storage and portioning, and tips on using leftovers.
+- Love Food Hate Waste: The organisation Love Food Hate Waste has a wealth of information about how you can reduce food waste through simple behaviours such as writing meal plans and shopping lists, correct storage and portioning, and tips on using leftovers.
 There's also a Facebook page.

 - Surplus food: lf you find you have bought too much food and will struggle to eat it before the 'use by' date, you can give away your unopened food using OLIO, the local food-sharing revolution, give it away using a community group, or donate it to a local food bank.